prvtllc/cyberinternetlawyerbare/site/content/post/internet-copyright-infringement-courts-weigh-in.md

 Even if search engine users who linked to websites showing owner's copyrighted photographs automatically made “cache” copies of full size images of the works, and such action amounted to direct infringement of owner's right of reproduction, such automatic copying was fair use of copyrighted images; such copying was a transformative use, the cache copied no more than was necessary to assist the user in Internet use, and the copying had no more than a minimal effect on owner's rights, while having a considerable public benefit.
 17 U.S.C.A. § 107.

 Owner of copyrighted photographs was not likely to succeed on its claim of vicarious copyright infringement by Internet search engine operator that provided, to its users, links to third-party websites that reproduced, displayed, and distributed unauthorized copies of owner's images, as required for preliminary injunction prohibiting such linking; owner did not demonstrate likelihood of showing that operator had legal right to stop or limit direct infringement of third-party websites, notwithstanding agreements, through an advertising program, permitting it to terminate an entity's participation in that program, operator could not terminate third-party websites or block their ability to host and serve infringing full-size images on the Internet, and operator lacked practical ability to police the infringing activities of third-party websites.

-<a href="http://www.cyberinternetlawyer.com/" target="_blank" rel="nofollow" >Contact us for a professional consultation</a> if you wish to discuss <a href="http://www.cyberinternetlawyer.com/Copyright_Infringement.html" target="_blank" rel="nofollow" >Internet copyright infringement issues</a>&nbsp;or other Internet legal issues with an <a href="http://www.cyberinternetlawyer.com/Internet_Trial_Attorney.html" target="_blank" rel="nofollow" >Internet trial attorney</a>.

 - - -